 Have you heard the term “vanlifer?”
 Those with a thirst for travel who don’t mind small living quarters have found ways to make buses, trucks, and vans into homes for their nomadic lifestyles.
-If you think living as a vanlifer is for you, read on to see if it fits your lifestyle.
+If you think living as a vanlifer is for you, read on to see if van life fits your lifestyle.

 Though different vehicles that offer living accommodations exist, people have turned their own vehicles into homes throughout history.
 With a driving section up front and a makeshift bed in the back, they began their journeys.
-Now, as the minimalist movement continues, many have found creative ways to expand upon these earlier ideas.
+As the minimalist movement continues, many have found creative ways to expand upon these earlier ideas.

-With more people than ever before working remotely and living in solitude, why not pack up and traverse across the country?
+With more people than ever working remotely and living in solitude, why not pack up and traverse across the country?
 If you want to start an adventure in your ride and enjoy modest living, consider these essential tips to start living as a vanlifer before you go.

 Start With Doing A Vanlifer Practice Run

 Before setting out on a long journey and paring down all of your belongings, do a practice run.
-Try living in your van in a controlled environment to better determine whether you’ll enjoy this experience.
+Try living in your van in a controlled environment to determine better whether you’ll enjoy this experience.
 You want to make sure you’ve accounted for everything and worked out the kinks before being in an unknown location without resources.

 You’ll Need An Emergency Fund